 I have experience of working part time as a CPCAB tutor facilitating courses for those wanting to undertake training as a counsellor.

-I am awaiting my accreditation with the BACP hold a Certificate in Clinical Supervision.
+I hold the status of accreditation with the BACP have a level 5 Certificate in Clinical Supervision.

 Areas of counselling I deal with